linrongbin16/lin.vim/README.md

 #### GUI Fonts

-[Hack Fonts](https://github.com/source-foundry/Hack/releases/download/) below is installed by default(while only downloaded on Windows and need manually install).
-Please manually install other fonts and configure font settings in `~/.vim/user-settings.vim` if you want to customize GUI fonts.
+[Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases) is installed by default(only download on Windows and need manually install).
+Please manually install other nerd fonts and configure font settings in `~/.vim/user-settings.vim` if you want to customize GUI fonts.

 ### Command Line Utility (vcmd)